aelindeman/ship/readme.md

 ### Only the uptime is updating itself. ###

 If **only** the uptime is changing, that may mean your browser does not have a native JSON parser.
+Ship should say on the bottom of the page that "Auto-refresh is not supported" if this is the case.
 To fix this, you need a newer browser which supports newer standards (such as [Firefox](http://mozilla.com/firefox) or [Chrome](http://google.com/chrome)).
-You can also check the `refresh_rate` setting, do "Edit > Select All", and see what unhighlights itself after waiting however long `refresh_rate` is set to.
+You might also want to check that the `refresh_rate` setting isn't set to a very large value.

 ### Why isn't hddtemp working? ###